avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 }
 ```

+If the Subnet Validator corresponding to `ValidationID` is currently inactive (`Balance` was exhausted or `DisableValidatorTx` was issued), this transaction will move them back to the active validator set.

+Note: The $AVAX added to `Balance` can be claimed at any time by the Subnet Validator using `DisableValidatorTx`.

+### Bootstrapping Subnet Nodes

+Bootstrapping a node/validator is the process of securely recreating the latest state of the blockchain locally.
+At the end of this process, the local state of a node/validator must be in sync with the local state of other virtuous nodes/validators.
+The node/validator can then verify new incoming transactions and reach consensus with other nodes/validators.

+To bootstrap a node/validator, a few critical questions must be answered: How does one discover peers in the network?
+How does one determine that a discovered peer is honestly participating in the network?

+For standalone networks like the Avalanche Primary Network, this is done by connecting to a hardcoded [set](https://github.com/ava-labs/avalanchego/blob/master/genesis/bootstrappers.json) of trusted bootstrappers to then discover new peers.
+Ethereum calls their set [bootnodes](https://ethereum.org/developers/docs/nodes-and-clients/bootnodes).

+By separating Subnet Validators from Primary Network Validators, a list of validator IPs to connect to (the functional bootstrappers of the Subnet) is no longer provided by simply connecting to the Primary Network Validators.
+However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the Subnet Validators by tracking and gossiping Subnet Validator IPs.
+Subnets will not need to operate and maintain a set of bootstrappers and can continue to rely on the Primary Network for peer discovery.

 ### Sidebar: Subnet Sovereignty

 After this ACP is activated, the P-Chain will no longer support staking of any assets other than $AVAX for the Primary Network.
 The P-Chain will no longer support distribution of staking rewards for Subnets.
-All staking-related operations for Subnet Validation must be managed by the Subnet on the Subnet.
+All staking-related operations for Subnet Validation must be managed by the Subnet's validator manager.
 The P-Chain simply requires a continuous fee per Subnet Validator.
 If a Subnet would like to manage their Validator's balances on the P-Chain, it can cover the cost for all Subnet Validators by posting the $AVAX balance on the P-Chain.
 Subnets can implement any mechanism they want to pay the continuous fee charged by the P-Chain for its participants.

 By moving ownership of the Subnet's validator set from the P-Chain to the Subnet, Subnet creators have no restrictions on what requirements they have to join their Subnet as a validator.
 Any stake that is required to join the Subnet's validator set is locked on the Subnet.
 If a validator is removed from the Subnet's validator set via a `SetSubnetValidatorWeightTx` with weight `0`, the stake on the Subnet will continue to be locked.
 How each Subnet handles stake associated with the Subnet Validator is entirely left up to the Subnet and can be treated independently to what happens on the P-Chain.